LandSandBoat/lsb-wiki/CMake-Build-Guide.md

 cmake .. && cmake --build .
 ```

+The default is x64, you can force 32-bit with: `cmake .. -A Win32 && cmake --build .`

 ## Linux
 The same CMake steps as before (make sure you have CMake installed with `sudo apt install cmake` or similar):
 ```